 I have just given you a few starting tips, but for in depth instruction taking a drawing class may be a good idea for you.

 If there are no classes available near you or you don’t have the time to attend one, there are literally hundreds of places to get drawing lessons and tutorials on the internet.
+YouTube has lots of instructional videos by some really great artists.
+Just search for drawing tutorials for beginners.

 I know I’m repeating myself, but it bears repeating.
 Practice!
+The more you practice, the more muscle memory you build and the better your drawing will be.

 Drawing classes won’t help unless you practice what you learn.
 Draw every day.
 Get yourself a good portable sketchbook and carry it with you.